 When developing strategies for higher revenues it’s important to take into account the target group of customers.
 Knowing the different types of customers allows you to pinpoint which part of your strategy isn’t hitting the right spot.

-Instead of scraping the whole strategy you can identify which type of customer is not reacting to your strategy as expected and only improve strategies for that type.
+Instead of scrapping the whole strategy, you can identify which type of customer is not reacting to your strategy as expected and only improve strategies for that type.

 Better relations and retention